jdpedersen1/fzfm/README.md

 - chafa (for now, working to get ueberzug or ueberzugpp working)

 ### Dependencies (for extra functionality, or edit script to use programs of your choice)
-- dialog/whiptail/zenity (your choice, for creation of files/dirs if you don't want to use plain bash)
 - libreoffice (for opening word docs)
 - zathura (for opening PDFs)
 - mpv (for video)